-- The TOE Security Functions shall enforce SFP.ACC.SFP_MNGT to objects based on TOE configuration. - The TOE Security Functions shall enforce SFP.ACC.USR_CFG to objects based on subject and object locations.

-The TOE Security Functions shall enforce SFP.ACC.MACL to objects based on subject 106 and object locations .
-107 The TOE Security Functions shall enforce SFP.ACC.PACL to objects based on subject and object locations and page access classes.
-The TOE Security Functions shall enforce SFP.ACC.LOCK to objects based on page 108 access classes and page access erasing.
-The TOE Security Functions shall enforce SFP.ACC.SACL to objects based on subject 109 and object locations and the entry point of the STM library service.
-The TOE Security Functions shall enforce SFP.ACC.RACL to objects based on subject 110 and object locations and the register protection status.
-111 The TOE Security Functions shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:
+- 101 The TOE Security Functions shall enforce SFP.ACC.SFP_MNGT to objects based on the TOE configuration. - 102 The TOE Security Functions shall enforce SFP.ACC.USR_CFG to objects based on subjects and object locations. - 103 The TOE Security Functions shall enforce the SFP.ACC.MACL to objects based on subjects and object locations. - 104 The TOE Security Functions shall enforce the SFP.ACC.PACL to objects based on subjects and object locations and page access classes - 105 The TOE Security Functions shall enforce the SFP.ACC.LOCK to objects based on page access classes and page access erasing - 106 The TOE Security Functions shall enforce the SFP.ACC.SACL to objects based on subjects and object locations and the entry point of the STM library service - 107 The TOE Security Functions shall enforce the SFP.ACC.RACL on all controlled subjects and objects locations and the register protection status

-- In TEST configuration, enforce the rules of SFP.ACC.TST_CFG. - In ISSUER configuration, enforce the rules of SFP.ACC.ISR_CFG. - In USER configuration, enforce the rules of SFP.ACC.USR CFG. - For confidentiality reasons, other rules are not described here. - The TOE Security Functions shall explicitly authorise access of subjects to objects based on the following additional rules: None. - The TOE Security Functions shall explicitly deny access of subjects to objects based on additional rules.
+- 108 The TOE Security Functions shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed : - In TEST configuration, enforce the rules of SFP.ACC.TST_CFG. - In ISSUER configuration, enforce the rules of SFP.ACC.ISR_CFG. - In USER configuration, enforce the rules of SFP.ACC.USR_CFG. - For confidentiality reasons, other rules are not described here. - 109 The TOE Security Functions shall explicitly authorise access of subjects to objects based on the following additional rules : None. - 110 The TOE Security Functions shall explicitly deny access of subjects to objects based on additional rules.

-5.4.8 BASIC INTERNAL TRANSFER PROTECTION (FDP ITT.1)
+5.3.8 Basic internal transfer protection (FDP_ITT.1)

-The TSF shall enforce the SFP.IFC.USR_CFG and SFP.IFC.ISR_CFG to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.
+111 The TSF shall enforce the SFP.IFC.USR_CFG and SFP.IFC.ISR_CFG to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.

-5.4.9 SUBSET RESIDUAL INFORMATION PROTECTION (FDP RIP.1)
+5.3.9 Subset residual information protection (FDP_ITT.1)

-The TSF shall ensure that any previous information content of a resource is made unavailable upon the allocation of the resource to, deallocation of the resource from the following objects: OB.RAM objects and OB.REG objects but the illegal condition register and the CRC control register when in warm reset.
+112 The TSF shall ensure that any previous information content of a resource is made unavailable upon the allocation of the resource to deallocation of the resource from the following objects : OB.RAM objects and OB.REG objects but the illegal condition register of the CRC control register when in warm reset.

-5.4.10 STORED DATA INTEGRITY MONITORING AND ACTION (FDP_SDI.2)
+5.3.10 Stored data integrity monitoring and action (FDP_SDI.2)

-- The TSF shall monitor user data stored within the TSC for: - single bit fails upon a read operation, - other actions not described here. - 117 in OB.NVM, on all objects, based on the following attributes: redundancy data.
+- 113 The TSF shall monitor user data stored within the TSC for: - single bit fails upon a read operation - other actions not described here - 114 in OB.NVM on all objects, based on the following attributes: redundancy data.

-5.4.11 TSF GENERATION OF SECRETS (FIA_SOS.2)
+5.3.11 TSF Generation of secrets (FIA_SOS.2)

-- The TSF shall provide a mechanism to generate secrets that meet the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand). - The TSF shall be able to enforce the use of TSF generated secrets for SF_ALEA_A and SF_OBS_A.
+- 115 The TSF shall provide a mechanism to generate secrets that meet the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand). - 116 The TSF shall be able to enforce the use of TSF generated secrets for SF_ALEA_A and SF_OBS_A.

-5.4.12 POTENTIAL VIOLATION ANALYSIS (FAU_SAA.1)
+5.3.12 Potential Violation Analysis (FAU_SAA.1)

-- The TOE Security Functions shall be able to apply a set of rules in monitoring the audited events and based upon these rules indicate a potential violation of the TOE Security Policy. - The TOE Security Functions shall enforce the following rules for monitoring audited events: - Accumulation or combination of auditable events in ISSUER and USER configurations, resulting from: - operating changes by the environment, - access control violation attempts, - bad NVM or CPU usages, known to indicate a potential security violation;
+- 117 The TOE Security Functions shall be able to apply a set of rules in monitoring the audited events and based upon these rules indicate a potential violation of the TOE Security Policy. - 118 The TOE Security Functions shall enforce the following rules for monitoring audited events:

-b) Make these indications available to the user after a warm reset.
+- a) Accumulation or combination of auditable events in ISSUER and USER configurations, resulting from: - operating changes by the environment, - access control violation attempts, - bad NVM or CPU usages, - known to indicate a potential security violation; - b) Make these indications available to the user after a warm reset.

-5.4.13 UNOBSERVABILITY (FPR_UNO.1)
+5.3.13 Unobservability (FPR_UNO.1)